Multi-Armed Bandits With Machine Learning-Generated Surrogate Rewards: Numerical simulations

 \subsection{ML-generated non-Gaussian surrogate rewards}

 Next, we generate surrogate rewards from actual ML models.
 We consider the following reward generation process:

 where $\mathbf{x} = (x_1, x_2)^\top$ is the feature vector, $\mathbf w_k = (w_{k,1}, w_{k,2})$ is the arm-specific weight parameter, $\epsilon$ is the random noise.
 The features are assumed to be only visible when generating the predictions and we do not use them directly to make decisions.
-We generate $X\sim\mathcal{N}(0, I_2)$ and $\epsilon\sim\mathcal{N}(0, \sigma^2)$, due to the square and sine operation, the dependency of $R_k$ on the $\mathbf{x}$ are highly nonlinear and hence its distribution is different from a Gaussian distribution.
+We generate $X\sim\mathcal{N}(0, I_2)$ and $\epsilon\sim\mathcal{N}(0, \tau^2)$, due to the square and sine operation, the dependency of $R_k$ on the $\mathbf{x}$ are highly nonlinear and hence its distribution is different from a Gaussian distribution.

 We consider using four different ML algorithms in MLA-UCB to predict the reward for each arm based on the features: (1) linear regression, (2) support vector regression (SVR), (3) two-layer neural networks, and (4) decision trees.
 For each arm, we train an individual model to fit its reward.
+We set $K=5$ in our simulation, and the weights $w_{k,1}, w_{k,2}$ are generated from a standard normal distribution.
 The correlation of predictions with the true reward of each model is summarized in Table \ref{tab:correlation}, and the experimental results of the MLA-UCB algorithm using these predictions are shown in Figure \ref{fig: ML}.

-From Figure \ref{fig: ML}, we observe that the MLA-UCB algorithm can effectively reduce the cumulative regret for predictions from various ML models, even if the Gaussianity assumption \eqref{eqn: gaussian model}does not hold.
+From Figure \ref{fig: ML}, we observe that the MLA-UCB algorithm can effectively reduce the cumulative regret for predictions from various ML models, even if the Gaussianity assumption \eqref{eqn: gaussian model} does not hold.
 The regret reduction is more significant with better prediction models in terms of their $\rho_k^2$, while the exact relationship is more complicated than the experiments in Section \ref{sec: simulation Gaussian} since the correlation differs between arms.
 In particular, we found that although linear models fail to make meaningful predictions since the underlying function is highly nonlinear, the algorithm can still achieve comparable performance to the classical UCB algorithm.
 Overall, these experiments confirm that our algorithm can improve upon the classical UCB algorithm in various settings.